MillerBrainObservatory/mbo_utilities/docs/assembly.md

 :align: center

 Overview of pre-processing steps that convert the raw scanimage tiffs into planar timeseries.
-Starting with a raw, multi-page ScanImage Tiff, frames are deinterleaved, optionally pre-processed to eliminate scan-phase artifacts, and fused to create an assembled timeseries.
+Starting with a raw, multi-page ScanImage Tiff, frames are {ref}`deinterleaved <ex_deinterleave>`, optionally pre-processed to eliminate scan-phase artifacts, and fused to create an assembled timeseries.
 ```